dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 ![Learjet 45 aircraft dimensions.](/img/learjet-45/systems/aircraft-dimentions.png){width=460}

 * ***Max Zero Fuel Weight is service-bulletin-based: we use 16,500 lb at CAE!***
+* CAE Learjet 45 are Code E (SB 45-11-4)

 ### Overview

 * Read through Quick Reference Handbook (QRH) -- all caps is CAS message
 * White CAS = advisory status
 * Master EICAS index = go/no-go
-* Normal dark concept == normal flight is not illuminated
+* Normal dark concept = normal flight is not illuminated
 * MEL = list of stuff that can be broken
 * Not in the MEL = required